DenisStad/InfiniteScrollView/README.md

 InfiniteScrollView
 ==================

-UITableView-like infinite scroll view for iOS
+UITableView-like infinite scroll view for iOS.
+Supports horizontal and vertical orientation.

 Use
 ===